Harishna-K/shopping_website/README.md

 📃 License
 This project is licensed under the MIT License.
 Feel free to use and modify for personal or commercial projects.

----

-Let me know if you'd like to include deployment instructions (e.g., GitHub Pages) or if you'd also like a `collections.html`/`contact.html` version.